grumat/glossy-msp430/README.md

-Besides the series of affordable targets of the *LaunchPad series* from TI, some other targets requires prototype boards for the development of the firmware, specially in this phase where I am aiming the JTAG protocol.
+Besides the series of affordable targets of the *LaunchPad series* from TI, some other targets requires prototype boards for the development of the firmware, specially in the initial stages where development aims the JTAG protocol.

 On the repo you will find KiCad prototypes for: